dev-schueppchen/updated-tutorials/README.md

 ---

 This Repository's use is to hold the updated code from [Zekro's](https://www.youtube.com/user/Zekrommaster110) Tutorials.
-The folder structure is the following:
+The folders are organized like this:

 ```
 |